bikefittr.com

 • Hip flexor fatigue compromises your run

-• Core muscles fail, causing position breakdown
+• Core muscles fail, causing position breakdown in the final third

-• Breathing becomes restricted
+• Breathing becomes restricted because your diaphragm is compressed

 The Power Output Trade-off

-• Core instability reducing pedaling efficiency
+• Core instability reducing pedaling efficiency as fatigued muscles stop supporting the pelvis

 Key Fit Elements for Balance